babsey/nest-desktop-legacy/README.md

 ### For the app

-The configuration for the app is saved as `app.json` file in `./config` folder
+The configuration for the app is saved as `app.json` file in `./data/config` folder

-#### Nest simulation server

-To edit the host and port if the nest simulation server operates on other computer.

 #### Database